akapetano/akapetano/README.md

 ## 👋 Hi there!
 I’m Andrija,

-- 👀 a front-end developer and translator,
+- :computer: a front-end developer and translator,
-- 💞️ who works at [Crafted](https://craftedup.com/) as a front-end web developer,
+- :hammer_and_wrench: who works at [Crafted](https://craftedup.com/) as a front-end web developer,
 - 🌱 currently, and always, learning something new about JavaScript, React, TypeScript, Next.js, and Vuejs.

 - 📫 How to reach me: andrija.kapetanovic@gmail.com